ManojJiSharma/gpl2/README.md

 ## Release Process
-SPL programs are currently tagged and released manually.
+GPL programs are currently tagged and released manually.
 Each program is versioned independently of the others, with all new development occurring on master.
 Once a program is tested and deemed ready for release: